henry-oberholtzer/mp3-to-mp4/README.md

 ### Configuration Flags:

 Flags used under the `config` command.
-The command will default to prompting through all options at the moment.

-Running `initconfig` will restore the config.ini file to defaults.
+Running `initconfig` will restore the `config.ini` file to defaults.

 | Flag                 | Type              | Default Value | Usage                                                                   |
 | -------------------- | ----------------- | ------------- | ----------------------------------------------------------------------- |